fishbpm/ce888labs/lab8/README.md

-# Lab3 - Predictive Modelling
+# Lab8 - CNN Configuration - for Sentiment Analysis

 ## Submission
 * Please note I have only pushed the content that I have produced in the lab, and any immediate dependencies.